 When I get a craving for meatballs, I have a very specific meatball in mind: They're completely tender all the way through without even a hint of toughness.
 They're big enough to require a fork, but modest enough to justify several on the plate.
-Maybe some onions and fresh herbs mixed in...maybe.
+Maybe some onions and fresh herbs mixed in ... maybe.
 Nothing fancy.
 Totally old-school.

 Yes, this is a recipe for those very meatballs.
-More than a recipe — I'm walking you through each step, from mixing the meat (use your hands!) and shaping the meatballs to cooking them to perfection.
+More than a recipe — I'm walking you through each step, from mixing the meat (use your hands!) to shaping the meatballs to cooking them to perfection.
 I know what I'm having for dinner tonight.
 Do you?

 I don't want to make anything too complicated here — meatballs are comfort food and should therefore be kept simple — but let me just touch on some basics:

 You can use any ground meat or mix of ground meat you like.
 My personal favorite is a blend of ground beef and pork.
 I've also done just ground beef and just pork.
 Ground lamb, turkey, chicken, veal, or buffalo are all also fair game.

 Keep in mind that the fattier the meat you use, the more tender your meatballs, and vice versa if you use leaner meats.
 If you want to make meatballs with turkey, chicken, or lean ground meat (or a mix of these), watch the cooking a little more carefully; because they lack fat, they can overcook and become tough much more quickly.